traveloka/terraform-aws-autospotting/README.md

 }
 ```

+New releases of this module only work with Terraform 0.12 or newer.

 ### Setting variables

 Available variables are defined in the [variables file](variables.tf).
 To change the defaults, just pass in the relevant variables: